TerryvanWalen/SE_SE_metrics/series2/README.md

 In this work a structured Friendwheel is used to communicate the cloned code fragments as nodes and their relations as edges.
 When selecting parts a node or edge more details are shown like the respective files corresponding to the code fragments.

-In our visualization we aim to show both a simplified friendwheel and the corresponding code fragments side by side in the same screen.
-This visualization technique is more versatile and usable than structure only views because you can immidiately see if a duplication warrants your time or not.
+In our visualization we aim to show both a simplified Friendwheel and the corresponding code fragments side by side in the same screen.
+This visualization technique is more versatile and usable than structure only views because you can immediately see if a duplication warrants your time or not.

 Examples of structure-only views:
 * *R. Koschke, Identifying and Removing Software Clones, in Software Evolution, Springer, 2008*